zpz/zpz.github.io/_posts/2016-04-20-prefer-python-for-data-work.md

 ### R is hard to learn

 Yes, you got started following one of the many tutorials.
-But I'm talking about a perspective I haven't seen mentioned.
+But I'm talking about something else, a perspective I haven't seen mentioned.

 I don't think it would be controversial to say a nice language should have a small core, and an adequate (or extensive) standard library.
 With reasonable effort, you learn what the core has.